In this chapter, I bring together all the information on nibs and discuss their correlations.

 - by the length cubed, meaning: if l would be doubled, 2 cubed is 8.
 If l is increased to 3, 3 cubed is 27.
 When applying the same force, d is 27/8 = 3.375 times larger.
 If you lengthen l to 4, then d increases by by factor 8.

-- inverse proportional with the width b… if b was 2 and is widened to 3 then d reduces by 1.5
+- inverse proportional to the width b… if b was 2 and is widened to 3 then d reduces by 1.5

 - by the inverse of the thickness cubed.
 Let’s say, if you double t, d reduces to an eighth of the original.